tearsofphoenix/VeritasKit/README.md

 VeritasKit
 ==========

-Lua wrapper for Objective-C, implemented most Objective-C features
+Lua bind for Objective-C, implemented most Objective-C features

 TODOs
 -
-1. memory management, gc of lua;
-2. support for `@property', it has been implemented, but not tested yet;
-3. support for class-ivar, you can not access to ivar by name (for example, _ivarName) in method block
+1. support for class-ivar, you can not access to ivar by name (for example, _ivarName) in method block
-4. full support of block, block is almost fully supported excepted some wired condition
+2. full support of block, block is almost fully supported excepted some wired condition

 Features
 -